 Easy Fingerless Gloves Free Pattern

 (each row should be 2″ wide = 6 sc’s for every 2″)

 FOUNDATION ROW: ch 7, sc in 2nd ch from hook, sc in remaining ch’s across, turn (6)

 ROW 1: ch 1, working in the bl and starting in the first st sc, bl sc in remaining st’s across, turn.
 (6)

 ROW 2- 21: repeat row 1.
 (6)

-Hold together ends with side of the ribbing you started the pattern with with on the inside, sl st 6 times across evenly along seam to form a circle.
+- Hold together ends with the side of the ribbing you started the pattern with on the inside, sl st 6 times across evenly along the seam to form a circle.